Isaiah Chapter 11 Summary

 Discussion Questions for Isaiah, Chapter 11

-2. Isaiah 11:3 mentions to take delight in the fear of the Lord.
-How does delight in the fear of the Lord manifest itself in life of believer?
+2. Isaiah 11:3 mentions taking delight in the fear of the Lord.
+How does delight in the fear of the Lord manifest itself in the life of a believer?

-3. Isaiah 11:3 says about Jesus, "He shall not judge by what his eyes see, or decide disputes by what his ears hear."
+3. Isaiah 11:3 says about Jesus, "He shall not judge by what His eyes see, or decide disputes by what His ears hear."
 What does Jesus judge by if He does not judge by what His eyes see or what He hears?
-How can we believe that Jesus's judgement is righteous and true?
-How shall we base our decisions we make in our life?
+How can we believe that Jesus's judgment is righteous and true?
+How shall we base the decisions we make in our lives?

 5. Isaiah 11:9 says the earth is full of the knowledge of the Lord.
 How is this used to bring about the salvation of humankind?